akhilrawat001/guide-star-india-scraper-js/README.md

 # guideStarIndiaScraper_Js
-A web Scraper to which scrapes information of different NGOs
+A web scraper which scrapes information of different NGOs